-- Format = string() - Data = [term()]
+- Format = atom() | string() | binary() - Data = [term()]

 Returns a character list which represents Data formatted in accordance with Format.
-See io:fwrite/1,2,3 [page 201] for a detailed description of the available formatting options.
+See io:fwrite/1,2,3 [page 220] for a detailed description of the available formatting options.
 A fault is generated if there is an error in the format string or argument list.